 There tend to be two flavors of the trope, although they are not always separate:

 - Plot or setting-based.
 Whether it's a Standard Royal Court, a Decadent Court, or a Popularity Food Chain, this environment is a horrible place and it's destined to drive people apart.
 It probably overlaps with Popular Is Dumb, where the popular/upper class are extremely gullible and will flip between groupthink-like opinions on any one person or situation.
-Chronic Backstabbing Disorder is often planted and nurtured.
+Chronic Backstabbing Disorder is often planted and nurtured, because Popular Is Evil and only the meanest and most aggressive individuals manage to get to the top and stay there.
 Essentially, this is a horrible environment where your time is limited, so you'd better make it count.
 This is especially common with characters who are famous in-universe.

 - Character-based.
 Whether from Acquired Situational Narcissism (or just plain narcissism on either end, these characters get sick of people quickly.
 Maybe it's because popularity changes people.
 Or maybe it's because the popular person is such a narcissist that for them, Wanting Is Better Than Having.
 The minute they've elevated someone, they are quickly bored and will replace them with someone else.